Tsakani Shiviti

-Tsakani Goodness Shiviti (born 12 May 1990) is a South African politician who has represented the African National Congress (ANC) in the National Assembly since June 2024.
+Tsakani Goodness Shiviti (born 12 May 1991) is a South African politician who represented the African National Congress (ANC) in the National Assembly from June 2024 to February 2026.
 She is also the deputy secretary-general of the ANC Youth League.
-In the National Assembly, she is the chairperson of the Portfolio Committee on Science, Technology and Innovation.
+In the National Assembly, she was the chairperson of the Portfolio Committee on Science, Technology and Innovation.

 Early life and education

 Born on 12 May 1991, Shiviti was born and raised in Mapapila, a village in Malamulele in present-day Limpopo.
 She and her six siblings were raised by her grandmother while their parents worked in Gauteng.
 Her family is Tsonga.

 After high school, she left home without her parents' support to attend the University of Limpopo, enrolling with the assistance of the South African Students Congress (SASCO) and the money that she had saved as an amateur hairdresser.
 She graduated with Bachelor of Arts in communications.
 In the interim, she was elected as SASCO deputy president in 2016, at the height of the #FeesMustFall student protests.